 Sunday, December 15, while we were cleaning off/digging out the car – we have on-street parking, and the snowplows know how to pack in vehicles – I gave my set of keys to The Daughter so that she could open the shed and get her snowboard.
 She says she gave the keys to The Wife, who doesn’t recall that action, but that is inconclusive.
 Regardless, I didn’t have any keys, except my spare key to the front door, and one other.

 This was particularly annoying because I don’t really need help losing my keys; I’m actually expert at misplacing them on my own.
+I had to see here to know how I could rectify that habit.
 The one other “key” I did have isn’t really a key at all, but rather a swiper card to get into the rear door of my work building at Corporate (frickin’) Woods Continue reading “The bain of my existence: keys and locks…”